Find Cheap Flights to South Africa

 Flights from the UK to South Africa land into any one of the 10 international airports, but you will often find that Johannesburg is the cheapest entry point, with Cape Town not close behind.
 Handily, these major cities are both great starting points for visiting much of this fascinating country.
 Don't expect plenty of public transport though, as even if you arrive into these major transport hubs you'll find it hard to come by.
 The best option is to hire a car in South Africa on arrival, so you can get about under your own steam.

 To see a bit more, you can hire a car and drive the Garden Route, which will put you amongst beautiful greenery and stunning coastal scenery.
-Another way to plan your 2013 or 2014 South Africa trip is to head to one of the popular annual events.
+Another way to plan your 2017 or 2018 South Africa trip is to head to one of the popular annual events.
 The Jeffrey's Bay surf contest could be the starting point for a surfing road trip, or you could hop on a flight over to South Africa for the ever-popular Mandela Day.
 Here's our quick guide to the main areas:

 With a great list of attractions headed by Table Mountain, Cape Town is on most people's itineraries for the wealth of things to do here, including the V&A Waterfront, Kirstenbosch Botanical Gardens and Robben Island.
-The beaches here are lovely and sheltered and at Hermanus you'll find some of the world's best whale watching.
-If you want to get behind the wheel and explore, then touring the Cape Winelands is a great way to do it.
+About an hour and a half away at Hermanus you'll find some of the world's best whale watching.
+If you want to get behind the wheel and explore, then starting with Stellenbosch in the Cape Winelands is a great way to do it.

 This part of South Africa boasts gorgeous beaches and lush greenery.
-Many people tour the area with a drive along the Garden Route and some of the most popular stop-offs are for the Nelson Mandela Metropolitan Art Museum and the many beaches and surf breaks that litter this coast.
-Make sure you visit some of the inland attractions too, such as the Addo Elephant Park, the waterfall at Augrabies Falls National Park and Flagsback Park which has been cited as one of the things that inspired Tolkein to write Lord of the Rings.
+Many people tour the area with a drive along the Garden Route and some of the most popular stop-offs are for the idyllic lagoon at Knysna and the many beaches and surf breaks that litter this coast.
+Make sure you visit some of the inland attractions too, such as the Addo Elephant Park, an hour from Port Elizabeth.

-Johannesburg, Pretoria & North Johannesburg is the richest city in South Africa, and many cheap flight deals arrive here.
+Johannesburg is the richest city in South Africa, and many cheap flight deals arrive here.
 It's definitely worth sticking around rather than heading straight off.
 Visit the Apartheid Museum in Johannesburg and the National Botanical Gardens in Pretoria, or hire a car to head further afield.
 The UNESCO site the Cradle of Humankind is one of the most important places in the world for discovering our first ancestors and if wildlife and nature is more your thing you'll be thrilled with Kruger National Park and the Blyde River Canyon Nature Reserve.